quatico-solutions/websmith/packages/compiler/README.md

 # websmith-compiler

-Commandline tool to execute the addon based code processing and typescript compilation.
+Command-line tool to execute the frontend for the TypeScript compiler.
+Use the package [@quatico/websmith-api](https://github.com/quatico-solutions/websmith/tree/develop/packages/api/README.md) for creating addons to generate extra code and process TypeScript unrelated artifacts, such as Sass, JSON, Java and Markdown, during TypeScript compilation.

 Visit the [websmith github repository](https://github.com/quatico-solutions/websmith) for more information and examples.